kristixhakollari/Sneaker-website/README.md

 # 👟 Sneaker E-Commerce Website

-A responsive and modern **E-Commerce web application** for browsing, filtering, and purchasing sneakers — built using **HTML, CSS, and JavaScript**.
+A responsive and modern **E-Commerce web application** for browsing, filtering, and purchasing sneakers — built using **HTML, CSS, JavaScript and PHP**.
 Developed collaboratively in a **3-person team**, focusing on clean design and smooth user interaction.

 ---